Salad Niçoise with a Twist or Two

 Heat your cast iron frying pan over high (you can also use your roasting pan that you just cooked your potatoes in if you don’t want to dirty another pot, just make sure it is a heavy one).
 Rub the tun with more olive oil and place in the pan, pressing down.
 Sear all side for about 2 minutes each.
 You want the fish to be well seared for flavor, but the interior still raw.
 Remove from pan and set aside.

 Now you are ready to assemble.
 This salad does not need greens underneath, but I think it is lovely on a bed of colorful lettuce.
-Arrange the selections any way you like.
+Arrange the selections any way you like, in blocks of color.
 Slice the eggs in half just before you plate, and I always add the tuna last.